khaizbt/imkg-ecommerce/README.md

-# Warung Pintar Pre Test Backend Engineer
+# Golang Clean Arch Example

-Here are the results of the Warung Pintar Backend Engineer pre test project
+Here are the results example for Golang Clean Architecture project

 ## Overview